syedmaazsaeed/syedmaazsaeed/README.md

 - 👯 I am open to collaborating with others on front-end development projects.
 - 📝 Currently, I am pursuing a bachelor's degree in Software Engineering.
 - 🌱 Currently, I am expanding my skills in web development with a focus on learning MERN Stack.
-- 📧 Feel free to contact me via Email [syedmaazsaeed@gmail.com] for any inquiries or collaboration opportunities.
+- 📧 Feel free to contact me via <a href="mailto:syedmaazsaeed@gmail.com">Email</a> for any inquiries or collaboration opportunities.
 - ⚡ Fun fact: I keep the night shift switched on at all times
 - 🗝️ Programmers Never Die.
+- - 💬 Ask me about anything related to web development or connect with me on [LinkedIn](https://www.linkedin.com/in/syed-maaz-saeed-908718204) or [Instagram](https://www.instagram.com/syedmaazsaeed/).

 <table>
   <tr>